BookWorm-Github/BookWorm/FutureStuff.md

 # Future Features and Objectives:

+- BookWorm streamlines the research and studying process for students and scholars by improving users' browsing experience and remodeling bookmark management.

 ## Objective: BookWorm helps student study more effectively by turning webpages to become distraction free and interactive with a portfolio homepage organizer to allow student manage their research data and open tabs.

 ### Features: